neuro-inc/neuro-cli/neuro-cli/docs/topic-user-config.md

 `neuro config switch-cluster`.
 Can only be specified in the **local** configuration file.

+**`org-name`**

+The name of active organization which overrides the global organization name set by `neuro config switch-org`.
+Can only be specified in the **local** configuration file.
+Use literal 'NO_ORG' to setup direct access instead of on behalf of some organization.

 **`ps-format`**

 Default value for the `neuro ps --format=XXX` option.